 When it comes to a tenant gift basket, your imagination and your budget are the limit.
 There are, however, a few things I wouldn't recommend including.

-- Plants: I've seen a few blogs recommend a plant, but I would advise against that.
-You never know what kind of allergies your tenants have.
+- Plants: You never know what kind of allergies your tenants have.
 If they have pets or small children, that plant could become a choking or poison hazard.

 - Baked goods: Who doesn't love a shot of sugar to keep up the move-in energy?
 But again, you never know what kinds of allergies your tenants have.